This page focuses on asthma in adults. For information about children with asthma, see asthma in children.

 Asthma is thought to be caused by a combination of genetic and environmental factors.

 Asthma and allergies are closely linked.
 About 70 to 80% of asthma in New Zealand is associated with allergies.
 Often people with asthma also have eczema (allergic skin rash) or hay fever, or have close family members who have asthma, eczema or hay fever.
+The tendency for these 3 conditions to occur together is known as atopy.
+If you are atopic, allergies can be a trigger for your asthma.

-Factors in our environment thought to have a role in causing asthma include:
+Certain things in our environment thought to have a role in causing asthma include:

 Asthma is ongoing and your symptoms may come and go.